 Professor Geoffrey Grimmett FRS

-Geoffrey’s major contributions have influenced percolation theory and the random-cluster model — an important mathematical tool for studying ferromagnetism.
-He has written a number of oft-cited books on percolation and other aspects of his research and contributed to textbooks on probability and random processes.
+His major contributions include his work on self-avoiding walks, percolation theory, and the random-cluster model — an important mathematical tool for studying ferromagnetism.
+He has written a number of oft-cited books on spatial disorder and other aspects of his research, and he has co-authored several textbooks on probability and random processes.

 His current focus on the theory of disordered physical systems is motivated by practical problems that arise in the applied sciences such as physics and biology.
 These include models of a disordered medium and the spread of epidemics.
 In 2013, Geoffrey became the master of Downing College at the University of Cambridge.